-Since the dawn of time (okay, not that long, but since hedgehogs became popular as pets) hedgehog owners and breeders have debated what food is best to feed to their spiny friends.
-The great food debate continues today and exotics vets, breeders, hog owners, and a vast amount of other resources still tend to disagree on what food is best.
+Since the dawn of time (okay, not that long, but since hedgehogs became popular as pets) hedgehog owners and breeders have debated over what food is best for feeding their spiny friends.
+The great food debate continues today, and exotics vets, breeders, hog owners, and a vast amount of other resources, still tend to disagree on what food is best.
 Let's explore this topic further.

 Why Do People Feed Cat Food to Hedgehogs?

 Historically, commercial hedgehog food was not always available, and then when it initially became available, it wasn't as nutritious as many people had hoped for.
-Cat food is available to almost everyone, no matter where they live, and contains protein and is a small kibble that hedgehogs can eat.
-This is why many people opted, and may still choose, to feed a cat food over a hedgehog kibble.
-Another reason why people may feed cat food to hedgehogs is that they simply continue to feed whatever the pet store or breeder fed after taking their new hog home.
+Cat food is available to almost everyone, no matter where they live, and it contains protein.
+It's a small kibble that hedgehogs can eat.
+This is why many people opted, and may still choose, to feed their pet cat food instead of hedgehog kibble.
+Another reason why people may feed cat food to hedgehogs is that they simply continue to feed whatever the pet store or breeder used after taking their new hog home.
 Cat food, not dog food, is offered because it is a smaller kibble that most hedgehogs don't have a problem chewing.